open-telemetry/opentelemetry-java-instrumentation/CONTRIBUTING.md

 abstract class with an abstract method that returns an instrumented object like a client.
 The class should itself extend from `Specification` to be recognized by Spock.

-After writing a test or two, go back to the `core` package, make sure it has a test dependency on the `testing` submodule and top level agent `:testing` module and add a test that inherits from the abstract test class.
+After writing a test or two, go back to the `library` package, make sure it has a test dependency on the `testing` submodule and top level agent `:testing` module and add a test that inherits from the abstract test class.
 You should implement the method to initialize the client using the library's mechanism to register interceptors, perhaps a method like `registerInterceptor` or wrapping the